-The use-by date, is determined based upon pathogen growth parameters, to ensure food remains safe for consumers (Wilson, 1996).
+The use-by date, is determined based upon pathogen growth parameters, to ensure food remains safe for consumers6.

-- 66% were aware that the use by date indicated the last date the product was safe for consumption. - Only 35% reported 'always' following useby dates. - 91% were 'more likely' of adhering to useby dates if the food was intended for a child and not themselves.
+- 66% were aware that the use by date indicated the last date the product was safe for consumption. - Only 35% reported 'always' following use-by dates. - 91% were 'more likely' of adhering to use-by dates if the food was intended for a child and not themselves.

-Trusted sources of food safety information and use of online parenting-communities
+Trusted sources of food safety information and reported usage of online-parenting communities: